Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 The police officer is entitled to rely on any answer given by the suspect unless it is obvious that such medical reasons exist.

-The course of action taken after the breath test has been carried out will depend on the results of the breath test.
+The course of action taken after the evidential breath test has been carried out will depend on the results of the breath test:

 ALCOHOL BREATH TEST RESULT: 35 or below

-Suspect will not be charged as they are within the legal prescribed limit of 35 microgrammes of alcohol in 100 millilitres of breath.
+Suspect will not be charged as the alcohol in their system is within the maximum legal prescribed limit of 35 microgrammes of alcohol in 100 millilitres of breath.

-ALCOHOL BREATH TEST RESULT: between 36 & 39
+ALCOHOL BREATH TEST RESULT: between 36 & below 40

-Although the legal limit is 35 microgrammes of alcohol in 100 millilitres of breath, suspects with breath test readings between 36 & 39 should be released with caution or without charge.
+Although the legal limit is 35 microgrammes of alcohol in 100 millilitres of breath, suspects with breath test readings between 36 & below 40 should be released with caution or without charge.
 This is because the standard prosecution limit is 40.

-In serious cases, back calculation is considered (39 and below):
+In serious cases, back calculation is considered (below 40):

 UNRELIABLE RESULTS

-In cases where there is a significant difference between the two breath test results provided, the results will be deemed unreliable and an alternative specimen for analysis (blood or urine) may then be required, however, an alternative evidential breath testing device could be used instead.
+In cases where there is a significant difference between the two breath specimens provided, the results will be deemed unreliable and an alternative specimen for analysis (blood or urine) may then be required, however, an alternative evidential breath testing device could be used instead, if one is available.

 BREATH TESTING DEVICE UNAVAILABLE